 “You see the game last week Cath?”
 He asked Cathie.

 He was referring to a football match between Coldford City and the western town of Bellfield.
-City was the richest and biggest team in the area.
-The father of the triplets, Reginald, was a proud supporter of the team and now the Penn Auction House sponsored them.
+The father of the triplets, Reginald, was proud owner of City and the Penn Auction House sponsored them.

 “I didn’t watch the second half,” Cathie admitted.
-“Those Bellfield scumbags should never have gotten a penalty.”
+“Those Bellfield bastards should never have gotten a penalty.”

 Reggie nodded in agreement.
 “You are right there.
 Should have put four past them, if it weren’t for their fucking keeper.”